I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 I’d also stay away from using TEFLON cookware and heating plastic (that includes the use of a microwave oven).
 Always check labels; I’ve seen way too many “decorative only” plates and bowls out there.

 ➣ BABY FOOD

-You can also SKIP BABY FOOD altogether and go the BABY-LED WEANING way.
-It’s what we’ve done with both of our kids, and we couldn’t have been happier!
+Did you know you can actually SKIP BABY FOOD altogether and go the BABY-LED WEANING way instead?
+(It rocks!
+Just sayin’.)
 Baby-led weaning is all about nutrition and simplicity!

 ➣ BABY FORMULA

 There are good news and bad news here.

 Baby formula has come a long way and is made to mirror breast milk as close as possible.